mi-da/CSAS-learning/README.md

 - **RQ4**: What are the triggers for updating learning models?

 # Research Method
-Our investigation is made by means of a systematic literature review of 52 related research papers out of 215 candidates.
+Our investigation is made by means of a systematic literature review (SLR) of 52 related research papers out of 215 preliminary candidates.

 # Data
 **Replication package**: The following [link](https://drive.google.com/file/d/1WGmIydk4zSSBSF749qUH1CcSujeSzGsb/view?usp=sharing) points to the replication document.